KenKundert/inform/doc/index.rst

      - Pretty prints its arguments, used when debugging code.

    * - :ref:`fmt desc`
-     - Similar to format(), but can pull argument from the local scope.
+     - Similar to format(), but can pull arguments from the local scope.

    * - :ref:`full_stop desc`
      - Add a period to end of string if it has no other punctuation.